 Traditional credit scoring: Credit scores only see numbers.
 This means that they only take into account historical credit data.
 And this can be misleading.
 A poor credit score means that a person is poor at repaying loans or other obligations.
 However, an individual with little or no credit history can be affected too.

 Alternative data: Taking into account a broad range of information, alternative data builds a more complex character of the individual and their level of responsibility when it comes to finances.

-Traditional credit scoring: Existing loans may affect repayments, it’s true.
+Traditional credit scoring and credit assessment in banks: Existing loans may affect repayments, it’s true.
 But what about that Netflix subscription or a phone package.
-Traditional credit scoring deals directly with a client’s capacity based on current credit and available funds, but this tells little of spending habits.
+Traditional credit scoring deals directly with the historical credit data and a client’s capacity based on current credit and available funds, but this tells little of spending habits.
 That said, it can make a company aware of serious blockers to repayments that would make a loan riskier.

 Traditional credit scoring: The more finances your client has available, the less likely they are to default on their loan, right?
 Partly true.
 However, purely available capital doesn’t provide the full spending picture.

-Alternative data: Drawing from a wider range of sources, alternative data can incorporate any other income streams that may affect the loan and account for more diverse payment information.
+Alternative credit scoring fintech: Drawing from a wider range of sources, alternative data can incorporate any other income streams that may affect the loan and account for more diverse payment information.

 Traditional credit scoring: Lending is never risk-free.
 That’s why providers often ask for collateral in return.
 Traditional credit scoring calculates collateral based on previous credit history, which might not reflect today’s circumstances.

 Alternative data: Empowers lenders to consider a wider variety of factors when deciding how much collateral is needed to guarantee a loan.

 Traditional credit scoring: Knowing which conditions to offer a client can be a challenge so that the loan you’re providing remains competitive but doesn’t place your business under unnecessary risk.
 Credit scoring helps as it gives an indicator of a client’s repayment abilities.